Rare Earths: Behind the Buzz...

 What is rare, however, is their geological occurrence and subsequent concentration in deposits that can be extracted in an economical way.

-Because they are chemically similar, REE tend to occur together in polymetallic deposits, meaning that extraction, separation and processing can be difficult, dirty and therefore expensive.
+Because they are chemically similar, REE tend to occur together in polymetallic deposits, meaning that extraction, separation and processing through rare earth mining can be difficult, dirty and therefore rare earth processing technology is expensive.

-The number of applications involving the use of REE’s has dramatically increased over the previous few decades.
-As an example, billions of people now have access to connected consumer electronics requiring network infrastructure, batteries, circuitry and screens - all of which contain some quantity of REE’s.
+The number of applications for rare earth elements uses has dramatically increased over the previous few decades.
+Remember that now, we have billions of people with access to connected consumer electronics requiring network infrastructure, batteries, circuitry and screens - all of which contain some quantity of rare earth minerals or rare earth metals.

-Naturally, as the demand for technology containing REE’s develops and becomes more ubiquitous, the demand for REE’s will subsequently continue to increase.
+Naturally, as the demand for technology containing rare earths develops and becomes more ubiquitous, the demand for REE’s and rare earth mining will subsequently continue to increase.

 And this is where things start to become a little tricky.